 - Only the school dog is allowed on the premises.
-All other dogs must not come on site unless they are a known therapy or assistance dog and the Head Teacher has been informed before hand. - The dog is a Boarder Terrier chosen because it is an intelligent breed that will respond well to training and which is known to be good with children, which sheds little hair and is very sociable and friendly. - Staff, parents and children have been informed by letter that a dog will be in school.
+All other dogs must not come on site unless they are a known therapy or assistance dog and the Headteacher has been informed beforehand. - The dog is a Boarder Terrier chosen because it is an intelligent breed that will respond well to training and which is known to be good with children, which sheds little hair and is very sociable and friendly. - Staff, parents and children have been informed by letter that a dog will be in school.
 A risk assessment has been produced and this will be reviewed annually. - Staff, visitors and children known to have allergic reactions to dogs must not go near the dog.
 All visitors will be informed on arrival that there is a dog in school. - If the dog is ill he will not be allowed into school. - The dog will be kept on a lead when moving between classrooms or on a walk and will be under the full control and supervision of a trained adult. - Children must never be left alone with the dog and there must be appropriate adult supervision at all times. - Children should be reminded of what is appropriate behaviour around the dog.
 Children should remain calm around the dog.
 They should not make sudden movements and must never stare into a dog's eyes as this could be threatening for the dog.
-Children should not put their face near a dog and should always approach it standing up. - Children should never go near or disturb the dog that is sleeping or eating. - Children must not be allowed to play roughly with the dog. - Everyone must wait until Hector is sitting or lying down before touching or stroking him. - If the dog is surrounded by a large number of children, the dog could become nervous and agitated.
-Therefore the adult in charge of the dog must ensure that s/he monitors the situation.
+Children should not put their face near a dog and should always approach it standing up. - Children should never go near or disturb the dog that is sleeping or eating. - Children must not be allowed to play roughly with the dog. - Everyone must wait until Hector is sitting or lying down before touching or stroking him.